solisaegis/SolisAegis/README.md

 - **GitHub, Zenodo, Archive.org, Arweave, PhilPapers / PhilArchive, and MERLOT discovery routes**
 - **post-v16 primary publications P01–P05 admitted into the v17 reference layer**
 - **Interrogative Conscience fourteen-document core IC01–IC14 admitted into the v17 reference layer**
-- **v17 human-facing website presentation synchronized across the principal public pages**
+- **v17 human-facing website presentation synchronized across the principal public pages, with `/no-guarantee/` and `/closing-note/` integrated as separate mutable public reflections**
-- **root machine-readable and crawler-discovery layer synchronized through the 2026-08-21 v17 closeout checkpoint, with a 2026-08-22 soft discovery successor for `/no-guarantee/`**
+- **root machine-readable and crawler-discovery layer synchronized through the 2026-08-21 v17 closeout checkpoint, with a 2026-08-22 soft discovery successor for `/no-guarantee/`; `/closing-note/` is now live and linked from the human-facing discovery layer, while a separate root machine-readable soft update is not claimed here until performed**

 Admission into Master Hash Manifest v17.0 is for **hash, reference, preservation, and discovery purposes only**.